Agriculture

 Percent Normal Accumulated Corn Heat Units (PDF 2 MB)

 Total Accumulated Corn Heat Units illustrates the total Corn Heat Units (CHU) for the growing season to date.
-More than 16 CHU have accumulated in the Southwes, Central, and Eastern regions since May1.
+More than 1150 CHU have accumulated in the majority of the Southwest, Central, Interlake and Eastern regions since May 1.

 Percent Normal Accumulated Corn Heat Units represents the variation of accumulated Corn Heat Units (CHU) from the historical record over a 30-year period.
-All regions of the province have accumulated less than 75% of CHU when compared to normal.
+CHU accumulation is below normal for the season.
+The majority of agricultural regions of the province have accumulated less than 100% of CHU when compared to normal.

 Region